CliMA/Oceananigans.jl/README.md

 Our goal is to develop friendly and intuitive code allowing users to focus on the science and not on fixing compiler errors.
 Thanks to high-level, zero-cost abstractions that the Julia programming language makes possible, the model can have the same look and feel no matter the dimension or grid of the underlying simulation, or whether running on CPUs or GPUs.

+### Getting help

+If you are interested in using Oceananigans.jl or are trying to figure out how to use it, please feel free to ask us questions and get in touch!
+Check out the [examples](https://github.com/climate-machine/Oceananigans.jl/tree/master/examples) and [open an issue](https://github.com/climate-machine/Oceananigans.jl/issues/new) with the _question_ label if you have any questions, comments, suggestions, etc.

+### Examples

-Watch the deep convection example (running on a GPU) in action on Youtube!
+Watch the deep convection example in action on a GPU ([YouTube link](https://www.youtube.com/watch?v=kpUrxnKKMjI)):
 [![Watch the video](https://raw.githubusercontent.com/ali-ramadhan/ali-ramadhan.Github.io/master/img/surface_temp_3d_00130_halfsize.png)](https://www.youtube.com/watch?v=kpUrxnKKMjI)